 You will see a little progress bar that will show you that the frame block is being upgraded.
 This is the same progress bar when upgrading a solid block to the next level too.

 Once you have upgraded your wooden frame into solid wood, you will be able to continue reinforcing it using wood, iron, cobblestones, and more, each one making it stronger than the last.

 Depending on which tool you use, will determine the speed at which your blocks upgrade.
 The slowest tool is the stone axe, and the quickest is the nail gun.
 When upgrading a larger base, you will want to try and obtain either a claw hammer or nail gun to increase the speed at which you can upgrade blocks.

 You’ll need to collect 10 pieces of wood in order to craft a Wood Frame.
 It takes 2.5 seconds to craft the frame block.
 If you decide you no longer want the Wood Block, you can scrap it into Wood Frames.

 Yes, you can use them as a source of combustible fuel in 7 Days to Die.

-Although Wood Blocks are helpful to create a basic starting base, it’s not recommended to use them during the Blood Moon Horde since they aren’t tough enough to sustain much damage.
+Although Wood Blocks are helpful in creating a basic starting base, it’s not recommended to use them during the Blood Moon Horde since they aren’t tough enough to sustain much damage.